 - Monitor your dog’s health afterwards.
 It may be distressed or confused, so make sure you are there to comfort it.
 Keep a note of any other symptoms, and contact your vet if you are concerned.

 What Your Veterinarian Might Recommend!
 Dog Seizure Medication

-The two most common treatments for treating seizures in dogs are potassium bromide and phenobarbital.
+The most common treatments for treating seizures in dogs are potassium bromide, phenobarbital and, more recently, CBD.

 - Potassium bromide is a reliable drug that is easy to use.
 It is usually given once a day with a meal.
 Some dogs may experience side-effects from potassium bromide, including an upset stomach, stumbling and drowsiness.
 Dogs that are taking potassium bromide should avoid excess salt in their diet as it can interfere with absorption of the drug.
 They will also need to be given regular blood tests to check the potassium bromide in their blood levels.

 - Phenobarbital is the most common anti-epileptic drug for dogs.
 It can be used both to prevent seizures and to stop seizures in progress.
 It is usually given twice a day.
 Most dogs do not experience side-effects on phenobarbital, but those that do may be more drowsy or unsteady, or experience increased appetite, which can lead to obesity.

 - CBD Oil has increased in popularity recently after initial positive testing in humans.
 While the exact mechanism for reduction is still debated, veterinarians are increasingly recommending it as a potential alternative to reduce the frequency of occurrences.